 Desensitization to Dependence

 A surprising number of people have the misconception that benzos are safer than they are, partly because they’re so widely prescribed.
 Knowing that so many people are taking the drug can desensitize users to the dangers of dependence on benzodiazepines.
-A person may believe they’re able to overcome the addiction on their own or that seeking help shows weakness.
-Both of these beliefs are false.
+In some cases, people who are dependent on these drugs don’t even realize how addictive they can be.

 Medical & Mental Therapy Needed

-The first steps in detoxing from benzo addiction are a complete medical assessment and a decision about any recovery medications that may be appropriate.
+The first steps to detoxing from benzo addiction are a complete medical assessment and a decision about any recovery medications that may be appropriate.
 Once a patient is stabilized and tolerating withdrawal sufficiently, psychological therapy is added to the regimen.
-FHE Health provides individual and group counseling to assist with safely moving through the stages of recovery.
+FHE Health’s center in Deerfield Beach, FL, provides individual and group counseling to assist people as they progress through the stages of recovery.

 Environmental Stressors